|House Blackfyre of King's Landing|

 - Main article: War of the Ninepenny Kings

-The last attack in 260 AC, when Maelys "the Monstruous" Blackfyre, head of the Golden Company, joined forces with a number of ambitious men and invaded the Stepstones as a base for a future invasion of the Seven Kingdoms.
+The last attack of the Blackfyres occured when Maelys "the Monstruous" Blackfyre, head of the Golden Company, joined forces with a number of ambitious men and eventually invaded the Stepstones in 260 AC as a base for a future invasion of the Seven Kingdoms.
 King Jaehaerys II sent an army that defeated the rebels.
 Maelys I was killed in single combat by Ser Barristan Selmy, who cut a bloody path though the Golden Company's ranks to get to Maelys.

 - Daemon I Blackfyre, born as Daemon Waters, founder of House Blackfyre.
 Started the First Blackfyre Rebellion.

 - Aegon Blackfyre, his first born son.
 His fathers heir and squire.
 Twin to Aemon.

 - Aemon Blackfyre, his second son.
 A squire to his father and twin to Aegon.